-The text field displays the name and the DropPocket displays the icon of the current directory or file.
-The user can select a file or directory by typing its name in the text field or dropping its icon on the DropPocket.
+The DropPocket displays the icon and the text field displays the name of the current directory or file.
+The user can select a file or directory by dropping its icon on the DropPocket or typing its name in the text field.
+Automatic file completion is supported.
+Clicking the right mouse over a path bar button of the path navigation bar shows the directory/file choices at that level.
 The user can also recall a previously-selected directory from the DynaMenu.
-"The Finder Widget" on page 49 discusses the Finder widget in more detail.
+"The Finder Widget" on page 50 discusses the Finder widget in more detail.